 Animation will no longer be seen as simply “for kids.”
 Instead, it will continue its elevation towards equality with live-action films and shows.
 Animated programs have attracted an audience outside of just people who watch shows on television.

-People who watched animated tv shows in timeslots before can now watch them whenever they want by simply going on Netflix, YouTube, and other streaming platforms.
+People who watched animated TV shows in timeslots before can now watch them whenever they want by simply going on Netflix, YouTube, and other streaming platforms.

 Instead of going through many processes and being restricted with the kind of content they can produce, animators have shifted to finding an audience online and separating themselves from TV shows like sports and news.

-The Roundtable says shows can have longer run times, better content, and have mature moments and themes, which will defeat TV cable’s purpose in a few years.
+The Roundtable says shows can have longer run times, better content, and mature moments and themes, which will defeat TV cable’s purpose in a few years.

 Procedural Workflows Going Mainstream